spacetelescope/mirage/docs/wfss_simulations.rst

 Single yaml file
 ++++++++++++++++

-In the simplest case a single :ref:`yaml parameter file <input_yaml_file_parameters>` is provided to the WFSS simulator module, along with a source catalog containing target magnitudes in a single filter.
+In the simplest case a single :ref:`yaml parameter file <example_yaml>` is provided to the WFSS simulator module, along with a source catalog containing target magnitudes in a single filter.
 In this case, Mirage converts the provided magnitude values to flux densities, and the disperser assumes a flat continuum spanning the entire wavelength range of interest.

 If the source catalog contains magnitudes in multiple filters, Mirage will, for each source, linearly interpolate the source magnitudes in order to construct a continuum spectrum.
 If the provided magnitudes do not cover the entire wavelength range necessary for the dispersion, then Mirage will optionally extrapolate the continuum spectrum to cover the full wavelength range.
 (FOR THIS TO WORK YOU NEED TO CALL CATALOGS_TO_HDF5.
 INTEGRATE THIS WITH WFSS_SIMULATOR SO THAT IT IS INVISIBLE TO THE USER)